 The Academy of Social Science has learned that the government’s recently announced plans to introduce a new fast-track system for Tier 1 visas (for ‘exceptional talent’) will apply only to individuals with science, technology, engineering or mathematics (STEM) skills.
 We are, of course, seeking to make representations about this.
 In the meantime, Sharon Witherspoon, Head… Read more »

-Our Member Learned Societies’ responses to Plan S British Academy of Management response to Plan S Political Studies Association response to Plan S Regional Studies Association response to Plan S Royal Geographical Society (with the Institute of British Geographers) response to Plan S Other selected UK responses to Plan S British Academy response to Plan… Read more »
+Our Member Learned Societies’ responses to Plan S British Academy of Management response to Plan S British Sociological Association response to Plan S Political Studies Association response to Plan S Regional Studies Association response to Plan S Royal Geographical Society (with the Institute of British Geographers) response to Plan S Other selected UK responses to… Read more »

 Introduction 1.
 The Academy of Social Sciences (AcSS) is the national academy of academics, learned societies and practitioners in the social sciences.
 Its mission is to promote social science in the United Kingdom for the public benefit.
 The Academy is composed of nearly 1400 individual Fellows, 44 Learned Societies, and a number of affiliates, together… Read more »